Skip to content

 OpenAI tokens, attributed like any other cost.

-An OpenAI connector is on the CloudMonitor roadmap.
-It will read your GPT usage into Fabric and turn a single API invoice into cost per team, per feature, and per model.
+CloudMonitor reads your OpenAI usage into Fabric and turns a single API invoice into cost per team, per project, and per model, with anomalies caught the day they start.

-• Will break GPT spend down by model and by input versus output tokens.
+• Breaks GPT spend down by model and by input, output, and cached tokens.

 Provider breakdown

-• Input versus output token split per workload
+• Input, output, and cached token split per workload

 Anomaly detection

-Token cost is incurred the moment a request runs, so the OpenAI integration will forecast daily spend and alert the owning team when usage jumps, with the dollar impact already attached.
+Because token cost is incurred the moment a request runs, CloudMonitor forecasts daily OpenAI spend and fires an alert when usage jumps, routed to the team behind it with the dollar impact attached.

-• Daily token-spend forecast per team and feature
+• Daily token-spend forecast per team and project

 • Spike alerts for prompt and routing changes